hussamaa/imp-cl-compilers-practical-task/PITCHME.md

 <br>

-* more time of "debbuging" is necessary.
+* more time for "debbuging" is necessary.

 ---